bchavez/Bogus/README.md

 * **`Images`**
 	* `DataUri` - Get a SVG data URI image with a specific width and height.
 	* `PicsumUrl` - Get an image from the https://picsum.photos service.
+	* `PlaceholderUrl` - Get an image from https://placeholder.com service.
 	* `LoremFlickrUrl` - Get an image from https://loremflickr.com service.
 	* `LoremPixelUrl` - Creates an image URL with http://lorempixel.com.
 Note: This service is slow.
 Consider using PicsumUrl() as a faster alternative.
     	* `Abstract` - Gets an abstract looking image.